overturetool/tempo-ui/README.md

 To try it, go to the repository root and run `scripts/updatejar.sh`.

-Then, from Overture, execute the model with the following remote control class: `tempo.ui.VdmControl`.
+Then, from Overture, execute the model with the following remote control class: `tempo.uidemo.VdmControl`.